PongoEngine/cactusgod/source/_posts/science-of-smash.md

 ---

 {% dynamics %}
-values:5-5-5-5-5-5-5-5-5-5-5-5|91-1-1-1-1-1
+values:5-5-5-5-5-5-5-5-5-5-5-5/|91-1-1-1-1-1
 labels:
 tagline:detecting and quantifying crash events
 {% enddynamics %}

 The adrenaline rush in a racing simulator is not just about mastering the art of maneuvering around bends at dizzying speeds; it's also about the abruptness of a high-speed crash.
-But with limited telemetry data from the game often lacking specific collision information, how do we detect and quantify the severity of a crash?
+But with limited telemetry data from the game often lacking specific collision information how do we detect and quantify the severity of a crash?

 Thankfully the regular updates we get from the simulator — 60 times a second, to be precise — provides an opportunity.
 This high-frequency data, specifically the velocity data, can be our secret weapon in detecting and quantifying crash events.